 But keep in mind that drinking alcohol can be a migraine trigger.
 If alcohol typically triggers your migraine symptoms, you’ll probably want to avoid drinking alcohol while taking Aimovig.

-Your doctor can recommend whether alcohol may be safe for you to drink while you’re taking Aimovig.
+If you drink alcohol, your doctor can recommend whether alcohol may be safe for you to drink while you’re taking Aimovig.

 Pregnancy and breastfeeding